 As part of the preparation to undertake the comprehensive examination, the student submits, to the supervisory committee, a comprehensive annotated bibliography of readings used throughout course work, and readings related to the proposed thesis topic.
-The senior supervisor will inform the graduate program committee of the supervisory committee's consent to write the examination and will provide a copy of the annotated bibliography.
+The supervisor will inform the graduate program committee of the supervisory committee's consent to write the examination and will provide a copy of the annotated bibliography.

-Upon receipt of this from the senior supervisor, the graduate program committee will form an examination committee comprising the supervisory committee, the graduate program chair or designate, and one other member of faculty in the School who is eligible to act as a senior supervisor.
+Upon receipt of this from the supervisor, the graduate program committee will form an examination committee comprising the supervisory committee, the graduate program chair or designate, and one other member of faculty in the School who is eligible to act as a supervisor.
 The graduate program chair or designate shall chair the examination committee.